mizmay/standalone_web_maps_foss4g2025/workshop/step-07.md

 mapImage: step-07.png
 mapNote: "This is what your map should look like when you view it locally and via your Github Pages website"
 ---
-## Creating a Hillshade

 In this step, we'll add terrain to your map by styling custom tiles with a hillshade effect.
 This will give your map a 3D appearance and help users understand the topography of Waiheke Island.

+## Creating a Hillshade

+We'll create a hillshade using raster digital elevation model (DEM) tiles we can style from the stylesheet to create the appearance of terrain.

 ### Download Terrain Tiles

-We'll download the terrain tiles for the same bounding box we used for Protomaps:
+We'll download the raster DEM tiles for the same bounding box we used for Protomaps:

 1. **Download Mapterhorn tiles**: Use the PMTiles CLI to extract raster-dem tiles:
     ```bash